 In order to participate, RNs had to be from a rural and/or underserved area and agree to serve in a rural/underserved area for 2 years for every year that they received funding.

 The project had 40 open slots and over 200 applications in the initial cohort.
 Eighty-one RNs participated in the Rural and Underserved APRN Project.

 Thirty-four RNs responded to the Nursing Community Apgar Questionnaire, whose results suggested that a project providing community, employer, and financial support helps students overcome barriers, can be self-sustaining, and helps ensure that participating communities have access to a primary care provider.
 Communities around the state as well as local facilities and nursing organizations strongly promoted the project.

 Johnson, I.M.
 (2017).
 A Rural "Grow Your Own" Strategy: Building Providers from the Local Workforce.
 Nursing Administration Quarterly, 41(4), 346-352.
 Article Abstract

 One barrier was the challenge of getting employment flexibility during the clinical placement phase of the education process.
-Organizations have been challenged to flex the nurses' schedules in order to allow the APRN students to attend the required clinical placement experiences.
+Organizations were challenged to flex the nurses' schedules in order to allow the APRN students to attend the required clinical placement experiences.
 Project coordinators reminded employers that, once the nurse has completed the educational process, they will have an additional provider.

 Project coordinators asked participating communities to match funds used to support the APRN students in order to make the project (and recruitment efforts) self-sustaining.
-It also helps communities remain invested in their resources: local nurses.
+It also helped communities remain invested in their resources: local nurses.